What you need to know about Reits

 - The mandate for Singapore Reits requires 90% of profits to be paid back to investors, making them an attractive dividend investment.

-- Before investing in a Reit, do gauge the quality of its property portfolio, income characteristics, and economic conditions.
+- Before investing in a Reit, check out the quality of its property portfolio, income characteristics, and economic conditions.

-Based on total returns of different asset classes from 1Q2009 to 1Q2021, for every S$100 invested, an investor will stand to receive returns of about S$399 for first private property and S$339 for a HDB flat.
-Meanwhile, purchasing a second private property would have yielded S$209 for every S$100 invested.
+A DBS research paper on different property asset classes from 1Q2009 to 1Q2021 showed that for every $100 invested, an investor would receive returns of about $399 for their 1st private property and $339 for a HDB flat.
+Purchasing a 2nd private property would have yielded less – $209 for every $100 invested.2

-While these returns are respectable, Real Estate Investment Trusts (Reits), another property-related asset class, actually performed better during this period.
-In the case of Singapore Reits (S-Reits), for every S$100 invested, an investor would have received returns of about S$486.
+While these returns are respectable, another property-related asset class – Real Estate Investment Trusts (Reits) – performed better during this period.
+In the case of Singapore Reits (S-Reits), for every $100 invested, an investor would have received returns of about $486.2 This makes S-Reits an attractive alternative investment vehicle for those looking to invest into the property sector.

 A brief history of Reits

-Reits first made their way to Singapore through the listing of CapitaMall Trust - on the Singapore Exchange (SGX) in 2002.
-The portfolio of properties that were part of this first Reit listing includes well-known Singapore malls like Raffles City and Plaza Singapura
+Reits first made their way to Singapore through the listing of CapitaMall Trust on the Singapore Exchange (SGX) in 2002.
+The portfolio of properties that were part of this first Reit listing includes well-known shopping malls in Singapore like Raffles City and Plaza Singapura.

 Following a merger with CapitaLand Commercial Trust in November 2020, these properties are now part of the CapitaLand Integrated Commercial Trust (CICT) portfolio, the largest Reit in Singapore.

-As of 31 Dec 2021, there are 44 Reits and property trusts listed in Singapore, of which 7 are part of the benchmark index, the 30-component Straits Times Index (STI).
+As of 11 May 2023, there are 42 Reits and property trusts listed in Singapore1, of which 7 are part of the benchmark index - the 30-component Straits Times Index (STI).

 8 things you should know about Reits